I regularly meet people who have fear of speaking French.

 List the worst things that could happen + the percentage of probability:

-“I am afraid to speak French in a meeting with my colleagues“.
+“I have a fear of speaking French in a meeting with my colleagues“.

 1- my colleagues will not understand what I say (50%)